-If you’re searching for a primary care doctor near you, you are already on the right path.
+If your goal is to find the best primary care doctors for you and your family, you are already on the right path.
 Patients with a primary care provider (PCP) have better management of chronic diseases, lower overall healthcare costs, and a higher level of satisfaction with their healthcare, according to the Journal of Health Affairs.

-For optimal health, every person should select a primary care provider as their medical home – even children, who should be seeing a pediatrician or family doctor.
+For optimal health, every person should find the best primary care doctors for their needs and use them as their "medical home" – even children, who should be seeing a pediatrician or family doctor.
 Types of primary care providers can vary from doctors specializing in internal medicine, family medicine or pediatrics, but they all help coordinate patient care both when you’re sick and when you just need a check-up.
 These types of primary care providers are meant to be your long-term resource for day-to-day healthcare needs.

 Which Type of Primary Care Physician is Right for You?